 - 2 tablespoons finely chopped parsley leaves

 Add the beef to a large mixing bowl.
-Season with the Essence, 1 teaspoon of the salt, and 1/4 teaspoon of the pepper, tossing to coat well.
+Season with the Cajun seasoning and salt and pepper to taste, tossing to coat well.
 Add the flour and toss to coat the meat completely.
 Turn the meat out onto a well-floured surface and lightly pound the meat with a meat mallet.
 Turn the meat over and lightly pound the other sides of the meat.

-Heat 1/4 cup of the oil in a large cast iron pot over medium-high heat.
-When the oil is hot, add the meat, in batches, if necessary and brown evenly on both sides, for 5 to 6 minutes.
-(Add the remaining oil to the pan, as needed between batches, waiting for the oil to heat before adding the meat.)
+Heat 1/4 cup of the oil in a large cast-iron pot over medium-high heat.
+When the oil is hot, add the meat, in batches and brown evenly on both sides, for 5 to 6 minutes.
+(Add additional oil if needed.)
+Set aside the browned beef.

+When beef is finished, drain all but about 3 tablespoons of the oil.
 Add the onions, bell peppers, and celery to the oil.
-Season with 1/2 teaspoon of the salt and the cayenne.
-Continue stirring, scraping the bottom and sides of the pot to loosen any browned particles.
+Season with salt (about a 1/2 teaspoon) and the cayenne.
+Stir, scraping the bottom and sides of the pot to loosen any browned particles.
 Cook for 5 to 6 minutes, or until the vegetables are wilted.
 Add the tomatoes and garlic.
 Cook, stirring often and scraping the bottom and sides of the pot for 3 to 4 minutes.

 Add the bay leaves, thyme, oregano, basil, stock, and wine.
 Return the browned meat to the pot and season with the remaining 1/2 teaspoon of salt, and 1/4 teaspoon of black pepper.

 Bring the liquid to a simmer, cover partially, and reduce the heat to low.
 Cook for about 1 3/4 to 2 hours, stirring occasionally, or until the meat is very tender.
+Taste for seasoning and adjust as needed.
 Remove the bay leaves and stir in the chopped parsley.
 Garnish with some chopped green onions and serve immediately over grits.